cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.42.md

 (define (queen-column q)
   (cdr q))
 ```
-A position is simply a list of queens.
+A configuration is simply a list of queens.
-For the empty board, there is exactly one position, and we can add a new queen to a position via `cons`:
+For the empty board, there is exactly one configuration.
+We can add a new queen to a configuration via `cons`:
 ```scheme
 (define empty-board '())